 Fraser Island feels completely off the beaten path as walk dingoes walk the beaches and single track trails go through the interior jungle to secluded lakes.
 See all about it here on our Fraser Island Tour

 Maui is one of the most beautiful islands in the world and has that fantastic laid-back vibe of the tropics.
+Located in the heart of the Pacific Ocean the Hawaiian Islands have so much to offer.
 While the Big Island has the nightlife and Oahu has the highrises, Maui has stayed low keyed and relaxed.
 We have gone back to Maui a couple of times and on each trip, we find something amazing to do.
-Be it learning to surf, stand up paddleboard, drive the Hana Highway, or learn to make Poke.
+Be it learning to surf, stand up paddleboard, drive the Hana Highway, whale watching or learning to make Poke.

 With world-class surf breaks, white and black sand beaches, volcanic hikes, and jungle waterfalls, when it comes to visiting the island of Maui, you will never want to leave!

 Where to stay in Maui: We stayed at all of these hotels and each one had a very different and unique experience.
 We can confidently recommend each one.

 - Fairmont Kea Lani – Located in Wailea this luxury resort was outstanding.
 Check out our tour of it on YouTube.

 - Napili Kai – Fantastic traditional Hawiian Luxury Resort.
 It feels like the Maui of the movies.